 - Effective oral communication in professional & community settings

 - Effective written communication (reports, website pages, and perhaps some blog posts)

-Qualifications: Strong desire to improve children’s education with regard to food, climate, social justice, and sustainability; strong written and oral communication skills; attention to detail; ability to work well independently & as part of a team.
+Qualifications: Strong written and oral communication skills; desire to improve policy & education with regard to climate, public health, social justice, and other facets of sustainability; strong attention to detail; ability to work well independently and as part of a team.